|

 market grip retailers left, and stag grips can’t be mass

-have to be hand cut, fit and finished by an
+fit and finished by an artisan.

 Handmaking custom grips is closely aligned and similar